rebane2001/lyra.horse-blog/blog/content/posts/2024-09-slides-vrp/index.md

 [^thevrp]: The [VRP](https://bughunters.google.com/about/rules/google-friends/6625378258649088/google-and-alphabet-vulnerability-reward-program-vrp-rules) is Google's bug bounty program, and its panel is a group of people who decide how much $$$ you'll get for a bug.
 [^root]: Every Google Drive file and folder has an ID associated with it, and your entire drive's Root folder is no exception!
 Want to find yours?
 Open Drive's page with DevTools open, and then search for `9PVA` in the network requests.
 [^wyo]: I'm using this domain as an example because it's short and came up a lot in my Google searches, but there isn't anything special about it, you can use other gsuite domains too.
 In case anyone from the [Wyoming goverment](https://ets.wyo.gov/cybersecurity) happens across this post - no, this isn't touching your IT systems in any way, it's only affecting Google's systems and they're already aware of and working on the topics discussed in this blog post.
+[^adva]: advaith [let me know](https://twitter.com/advaithj1/status/1836940041756750021) that /a/domain urls automatically switch your account to the one under the domain, so they're still handy if you use multiple accounts.

 <style>
 .urlBox {